OpenModelica/OpenModelica/UsersGuide/source/ompython.rst

 -  The second input argument must be a string with the name of the Modelica model including the namespace if the model is wrapped within a Modelica package.

--  The third input argument is used to specify the list of dependent libraries e.g.,
+-  The third input argument is used to specify the list of dependent libraries or dependent Modelica files e.g.,

 >>> mod=ModelicaSystem(model_path + "BouncingBall.mo","BouncingBall",["Modelica"])